Mistakes, miscommunications, and modifications in production

 Understanding: Gaining clarity about the context and expectations for the jobs

-Acceptance: Acknowledging and embracing the reality of these inputs and their relationship to the jobs being assigned (including responsibilites, relationships, limitations, and challenges
+Acceptance: Acknowledging and embracing the reality of these inputs and their relationship to the jobs being assigned (including responsibilities, relationships, limitations, and challenges)

 Support: Agreeing to accept these responsibilities and collaborate upstream and downstream to ensure adequate progress is achieved